 During his time with the Pittsburgh Penguins, Jacques Martin won back to back Stanley Cups in 2016 and 2017.

 Martin served as associate coach for two Canadian Olympic teams in 2002 and 2006.
 He helped lead the 2002 squad to a gold medal in Salt Lake City.
 He has also won a gold medal at both the 2004 World Cup as Associate Coach and 2007 World Championships as an Assistant General Manager in Moscow.

 Martin, a St-Pascal, Ontario native, was a Jack Adams Award recipient as NHL Coach of the Year with Ottawa in 1998-99, and was a finalist on three other occasions (1996-97; 2000-01; 2002-03).

 Martin’s NHL head coaching resume includes 1,294 games, 613 wins and 12 playoff appearances in 17 seasons.
-He ranks 12th all-time in games coached in NHL history.

 Before becoming an NHL coach, Martin spent three seasons coaching in the Ontario Hockey League – two as an assistant with Peterborough (1983-85) and one as head coach with Guelph (1985-86).
 He led Guelph to the Memorial Cup championship during his lone season and earned OHL Coach of the Year.